 - Pants with a vertical crease have a slimming effect.

-- Only buy crisp fabrics with tight structure like woven cotton, denim, wool as anything that can become baggy with wear will look frumpy with time.
+- Only buy crisp fabrics with tight structure like woven cotton, denim, wool because anything that becomes baggy with wear will look frumpy.

 - Solid in dark denim, black, navy, chocolate, graphic pattern or vertical stripes are great choices.

 - Remember that vertical lines are great for you!
 Use this knowledge also in the choice of your tops.

 - Go for sleek (not tight, not baggy) cardigans.